selkovjr/fuji-exr/README.md

 gradients with sub-pixel resolution.

-I have only recently discovered [Daniel Blueman' thesis](http://www.cs.bris.ac.uk/Publications/Papers/2001510.pdf), where expresses a similar understanding:
+I have only recently discovered [Daniel Blueman' thesis](http://www.cs.bris.ac.uk/Publications/Papers/2001510.pdf), where he expresses a similar understanding:

 > if LCA correction is performed before demosaicing the sensor array,
 > the advanced demosaicing algorithm will be able to use the true edges